|| Royal Statistical Society

 "What is driving changes in crime in Scotland?" on Tuesday 12 May 2015

-Professor Susan McVie - School of Law, University of Edinburgh (The presentation will be ready to downland very soon .pptx file)
+Professor Susan McVie - School of Law, University of Edinburgh (.pdf file)

 "Quantitative Approaches to Financial Risks" on Thursday 29 January 2015